Has the Republican Party 'surrendered' to Trump?

 I respect Bill Kristol, Sen. Jeff Flake, and every other conservative who takes a principled anti-Trump stand.
-I don’t much respect Sen. Bob Corker who supported candidate Trump and reportedly wanted to be his Secretary of State, only later to “discover” what most of us know all along– Donald Trump is a bad guy.
+I don’t much respect Sen. Bob Corker who supported candidate Trump and reportedly wanted to be his Secretary of State, only later to “discover” what most of us knew all along– Donald Trump is a bad guy.

 I don’t disagree with many of the criticisms leveled at President Trump by Kristol, Flake, and others.
 I part company with them because they seem to overlook or undervalue the fact that the Trump administration is reliably conservative so far; that Trump has put the dangerous left back on its heels; and that Trump rarely acts in accordance with his those of his utterances that are outrageous.
 I think they also overlook or fail to understand how much worse a Hillary Clinton presidency would have been.